Covenant (Morbid Angel album): Touring

+Reception and legacy

-The album is widely considered to be a milestone in the death metal genre, arriving at (and representing) the genre's peak.
+Covenant is widely considered to be a milestone in the death metal genre, arriving at (and representing) the genre's peak.
 The album's sales were almost unprecedented "for a band, album, and genre so relentlessly extreme."
-Following the success of Morbid Angel and particularly Covenant, Columbia Records signed many of Earache Records' other bands including Carcass, Entombed, and Napalm Death, seeking to replicate the album's success.
+Following the success of Morbid Angel and particularly Covenant, Columbia Records licensed North American deals with several of Earache Records' other bands, including Carcass, Entombed, and Napalm Death, seeking to replicate the album's success.
 However, "none of those albums Soundscanned even a third of what Covenant did — worse still, none of them even outsold the previous respective albums by those bands."
 As a consequence, Columbia systematically dropped these bands from their rosters, cutting ties with all of them within three years.

-Morbid Angel's following album on Giant Records sold roughly 70,000 copies, but the band were nonetheless also dropped from the label's roster.
-Further, the lack of new exciting, boundary-pushing death metal bands led to a relative stagnation in the death metal genre.
+Morbid Angel's next album Domination (1995) sold roughly 70,000 copies, but the band was nonetheless also dropped from Giant Records' roster.
+Furthermore, the lack of new, boundary-pushing death metal bands led to a relative stagnation in the genre.
 There was also a growing tension within the community, as the "inviting mainstream" seemed willing to "give some Death Metal a try", which was in conflict with the "essentially anti-mainstream culture that gave birth to and nourished the genre."
 The growth and development of Norway's black metal scene can be understood as a direct response to the temporary mainstream, commercial success that death metal enjoyed in these few years, "a violent negative reaction to death metal that could be traced directly back to Morbid Angel".

 By late 1995, the genre had entered a period of decline.
 "The movement, however, did not die, and more death metal bands continued to deliver their extreme tunes.
 The scene simply retreated into the underground."
 In Michael Nelson's view, it was precisely in this retreat that the genre "regained its vitality.
 Today, the genre comfortably coexists (and regularly cross-pollinates) with black metal."

 In 2017, Rolling Stone named it the 75th best metal album of all time.
+In 2025, Joe DiVita of Loudwire named the Covenant as the best death metal release of 1993.
+He wrote: "In 1993, death metal went commercial… sort of. [...]
+Covenant became the first death metal record to see a major label release, but there wasn’t a whiff of selling out in the air, steamrolling through another 10 tracks of Hell-born hymns.
+Sure, David Vincent’s vocals had become quite intelligible by now, but the tradeoff for this slight notion of “accessibility” paid dividends with the immediacy of the occult-driven lyrics.
+'Bow to me faithfully' indeed."